 Nevertheless, I had so much fun observing them!
 Most of them were lazily lying in the sun.
 We walked a little further to the river and saw an active group of young primates.
 They were running around, fighting, and grooming each other.
 It was so exciting to observe their facial expressions which were surprisingly human-like.

 Being used to public, they allow you to come really close.
-Of course, any direct contact is prohibited, and park employees watch that visitors behave and do not try to touch or feed the monkeys.
+Of course, any direct contact is prohibited.
+The park employees watch that visitors behave and do not try to touch or feed the monkeys.

-We spent a couple of hours there and I guess we could stay even longer, however, the park was closing and we had to hurry up, because the driver would wait us at the forest entrance at the appointed time.
+We spent a couple of hours there and I guess we could stay even longer.
+However, the park was closing and we had to hurry up.
+The driver would wait us at the forest entrance at the appointed time.

 We will definitely come back to this place someday!
 It would be cool to see it covered in snow next time.